 Now your CPU usage should be normal and your computer will no longer lag and freeze.
 Now your PC will not show the Not Responding.
 Windows automatic update has been turned off so your PC is now run smooth and you just got rid of Windows Modules Installer Worker error.

 Method 2: Startup Repair Windows 10

 Sometimes turning off Windows automatic update won’t work so in this case you can only do a repair startup.
-It will fix your Windows’ startup issues and problems within few minutes.
+It will fix your Windows startup issues and problems within a few minutes.

-To perform Windows 10 Repair Startup you need a bootable USB for Windows 10 or if you don’t have bootable USB flash drive, then follow below steps to perform repair startup.
+To perform Windows 10 Repair Startup you need a bootable USB for Windows 10 or if you don’t have a bootable USB flash drive, then follow the below steps to perform repair startup.